glenchiridza/Flask-Api/README.md

-# Flask-Api
+# Flask-Restful
-The basics of flask restful
-Getting a hinch on how to setup an api for your website or any data sharing platform make it easier for your users to access your data rather than having to scramble it up themselves in order to get it in an organized way
+The basics of flask restful --- create your own API Getting a hinch on how to setup an api for your website or any data sharing platform make it easier for your users to access your data rather than having to scramble it up themselves in order to get it in an organized way
 Flask restful makes api integration much easier and faster implementation